eezstreet/SWATEliteForce/README.md

 - Mapmakers now have the ability for Rosters (bombs/enemies/hostages/etc) to be based on difficulty level.
 - The scoring system has been changed.
 There is no longer a bonus for no suspects incapacitated or killed.
 Elite difficulty now requires 90 instead of 95 score to complete.
 - Moved a few strings from SwatProcedures.ini to SwatProcedures.int so they can be localized correctly
+- The Host Game menu no longer loads all of the maps in one go.
+Instead, the menu will load quickly, and parse all of the maps while in the menu.
+It will stutter for a bit while it loads all the maps; this is normal.
+- The Host Game menu now STRICTLY enforces CO-OP mode.
+Lots of options relating to Barricaded Suspects/VIP Escort/Smash and Grab have been removed.
 - Console upgrades: The console will no longer close after entering a command (use the ESC key)
 - Console upgrades: The console will show a log of commands used and show the output of commands
 - Console upgrades: New console command "history"